jeffThompson/PhysicalComputing/Week03_Buttons/Demos/00-SingleButton.md

 ***

 ### TYPES OF BUTTONS
-Buttons (aka switches) come in many different forms: the small ones in your parts kit, huge ones on arcade games, little ones for controlling the volume of your phone... they're everywhere!
+Buttons (aka switches) come in many different forms: the small ones in your parts kit, huge ones on arcade games, tiny ones for controlling the volume of your phone... they're everywhere!
 We can think of buttons as having two basic types:

-* Momentary: on when you press them, off when you let go (like the volume button on your phone)
+* Momentary: on when you press them, off when you let go (like a key on your keyboard)
 * Latched: stays on or off, depending on their position (like a light switch at home)

-Buttons can further be defined by how they are wired, but that's more detail than we need for now.
+Buttons can further be defined by how they are wired, but that's more detail than we'll need at this point.
 If you want to read more, check out [this super-detailed article](https://www.electronicshub.org/switches/).

 We're going to start with a breadboard-friendly pushbutton.
 This is a momentary switch and will give us `True` when it's pressed, `False` when it's not.
 (Actually, it's going to be the opposite, but we'll talk about why later.)